Darlington Upgrade Project

 - Full free flow interchange at the Southern Expressway/Main South Road with dedicated ramps providing direct access to the new motorway and Main South Road

 The $620 million project is jointly funded by Australian and State governments ($496 million federally funded and $124 million state funded).
-It is due to be completed in the second half of 2019.

 Explore our interactive map to see what’s happening locally